Wisconsin may consider virtual school a form of homeschooling.

 Wisconsin requires parents who elect to homeschool their children, ages 6 to 18, to submit an online form declaring their intention.
 The PI-1206 Homeschool Enrollment Report must be filed annually between July and mid-October.
 Students must receive at least 875 hours of annual instruction between July and June.
 Wis.
 Stat. sec.118.165(1) Parents are not otherwise required to keep attendance records.
 Wis.
 Stat. sec.118.165(1) specifies the program must provide a “… sequentially progressive curriculum of fundamental instruction in reading, language arts, mathematics, social studies, science, and health.”
 There are no minimum parental education requirements for homeschooling or testing/evaluation requirements for homeschooled students in Wisconsin.

-Under the part-time attendance law, homeschooled students may participate in a maximum of two courses per semester at their local public school.
+Under the part-time attendance law, homeschooled students may participate in a maximum of two courses per semester at any public school.
 A student could take a class at two different schools under this law.
-Access depends on available space; parents are advised to contact their local school for more information.
-Homeschooled students can also participate in interscholastic sports as if enrolled in their local public district.
+Access depends on available space; parents are advised to contact the school they wish to attend for more information.
+Homeschooled students can also participate in interscholastic sports on the same basis and to the same extent that is permitted to students enrolled in the district.
 Wis.
 Stat 118.133(1) Homeschooled students have unlimited access to extracurricular activities at their local public school.
 Despite the broad access described above, homeschooled students with special needs are not eligible for special services in public schools.

 State Data